What is Home Visiting?

 Evidence-based home visiting programs recognize that parents are children’s first teachers, but sometimes, parents and others who raise children look for help.
 Far too many of Pennsylvania’s youngest children live in poverty and experience poor education and health outcomes.

-Voluntary home visiting programs help parents and others raising children with the supports necessary to improve maternal and child health, develop school readiness, promote economic self-sufficiency, reduce abuse and neglect, and address substance use disorders.
+Voluntary home visiting programs help parents and others raising children with the supports necessary to improve child development and school readiness, child health, family economic self-sufficiency, linkages and referrals, maternal health, positive parenting practices, reductions in child maltreatment, and reductions in juvenile delinquency, family violence and crime.
 During home visits, nurses and other professionals visit with women, families, and children—some as early as pregnancy to promote positive birth outcomes—to provide parent education and support, ultimately promoting child health, well-being, learning, and development.

-In 2021, six evidence-based home visiting models were operating in Pennsylvania using public (state and/or federal) and private funds to support their programs.
+In 2022, eight evidence-based home visiting models were operating in Pennsylvania using public (state and/or federal) and private funds to support their programs.
 Each model has distinct characteristics and meets families’ unique experiences in different ways.

 Early Head Start—Nurtures healthy attachments for low-income families parenting infants and toddlers, and for pregnant women and their families, through intensive, comprehensive child development and family support services.
-Research shows this model has the strongest outcomes in developing school readiness and promoting economic self-sufficiency.
+Research shows this model has the strongest outcomes in Child Development & School Readiness, Child Health, and Positive Parenting Practices.
 Learn more.

 Family Check-Up®—Supports strategies to better engage parents and parent-centered intervention for reducing problem behaviors in children from toddlers through adolescence.
-Research shows this model has the strongest outcomes in addressing substance use disorders and improving child mental health.
+Research shows this model has the strongest outcomes in Child Development & School Readiness, Positive Parenting Practices, and Reductions in Juvenile Delinquency, Family Violence & Crime.
 Learn more.

 Healthy Families America—Strengthens families by promoting positive parenting, enhancing child health and development, and preventing child abuse and neglect.
-Research shows this model has the strongest outcomes in reducing child abuse and neglect and improving maternal and child health.
+Research shows this model has the strongest outcomes in Reductions in Child Maltreatment, Child Development & School Readiness, and Maternal Health.
 Learn more.

 Nurse-Family Partnership—Pairs first-time, low-income pregnant women with nurses to improve pregnancy/birth outcomes, child health and development, and family economic self-sufficiency.
-Research shows this model has the strongest outcomes in improving maternal and child health and promoting economic self-sufficiency.
+Research shows this model has the strongest outcomes in Child Health, Family Economic Self-Sufficiency, and Maternal Health.
 Learn more.

 SafeCare Augmented®—Uses motivational interviewing and other training to focus on three key outcomes that are universally important for families: creating positive relationships between caregivers and their children, ensuring homes are safe to reduce the risk of child injury, and keeping children as healthy as possible.
-Research shows this model has the strongest outcomes in reducing child abuse and neglect and improving child health.
+Research shows this model has the strongest outcomes in Positive Parenting Practices, Reductions in Child Maltreatment, and Reductions in Juvenile Delinquency, Family Violence & Crime.
 Learn more.

 Does Home Visiting Work?